evantayloryates/yabai-wiki-fork/Home.md

 1. Optional: Disable System Integrity Protection (required for many advanced features)
 2. Install yabai and configure macOS to allow it to run
 3. Configure yabai to your liking
-4. Optional: Integrate yabai with other software like [&rightarrow;&nbsp;skhd][gh-skhd] for keyboard shortcuts or [&rightarrow;&nbsp;Übersicht][gh-uebersicht] for desktop widgets
+4. Optional: Integrate yabai with other software like [&nearr;&nbsp;skhd][gh-skhd] for keyboard shortcuts or [&nearr;&nbsp;Übersicht][gh-uebersicht] for desktop widgets

 You can find detailed instructions on every step of the quickstart guide in this wiki.
 The sidebar to the right (bottom for mobile devices) has a sorted list of pages with links to individual chapters.

 ### Should you upgrade from chunkwm?

-A commonly asked question is whether you should update from [&rightarrow;&nbsp;chunkwm][gh-chunkwm] to yabai right now.
+A commonly asked question is whether you should update from [&nearr;&nbsp;chunkwm][gh-chunkwm] to yabai right now.
 In general, the answer to this is yes.

 There is, however, one notable exception: If you are heavily invested into the plugin API and absolutely cannot replace your plugins using the signals and rules provided by yabai, you should continue to use chunkwm.